 When is the next Xbox console going to be released?
-It’s all pretty much speculation so far but here’s a round-up of everything we know.
+It’s all pretty much speculation so far about ‘Project Scarlett’, but here’s a round-up of everything we know.

 There have been multiple variations of the Xbox One – the X and S models – since its release back in 2014.
 Despite a rocky start to life due to a heavy focus on television and other entertainment integration, the console has sold over 40 million units.

 However, with Playstation rumored to be releasing a brand new console in the not too distant future, the console wars and the battle for the consumer’s wallet will soon return.

 So, let’s run through everything you need to know about project Scarlett so far.

 There is no official name yet for the new console, it is currently only known by its codename – Scarlett.
 Many folks have speculated that it will simply be called the ‘Xbox Two,’ following on from the Xbox One.
 However, the One spawned from the 360, not an ‘Xbox Zero’ so an official name will be up in the air for a while.

 The most powerful Xbox One model – the X – runs on a 2.3GHz 8-core AMD Jaguar CPU like a PS4 Pro, but it sets itself apart with a 6 Teraflop AMD Radeon GPU which allows plenty of AAA games to run at a native 4K resolution without the need to sacrifice too much in the way of performance to upscale to 4K.
 So, we can expect the Scarlett model to run at levels above that.

 - More: When is GTA 6 coming out?
 Rumors, release date, story and more for the next Grand Theft Auto game